authgear/authgear-sdk-xamarin/README.md

-# Authgear SDK for Flutter
+# Authgear SDK for Xamarin

 ## Build